 What can we expect in our new schools?

-Beyond the administrative and teaching staff, here are a few common positions and programs in each school:
+Here are a few common programs in each school:

 For additional information on the St. Johns County School District, please visit our District Facts web page.